-This is a formal course leading to the award of the degree of Master of Applied Science.
+This is a formal course to the award of the degree of Master of Applied Science.
 It is a two-year part-time course designed to provide professional training and specialization in fuel science or fuel engineering for graduates in science, applied science or engineering who have not had substantial previous formal education in these subjects.

-The course is based on the general formula for a MAppSc degree program, whereby the subject 3.331 can comprise the undergraduate component, the project (30% or 15% of the program) is 3.900G or 3.901G, and the remainder of the hours can be taken from the units offered in the 3.38G and 3.39-G series of subjects.
+The course is based on the general formula for a MAppSc degree program, whereby the subjects 48.311 and 48.321 can comprise the 25% undergraduate component, the project (30% or 15% of the program) is 48.900G or 48.901G, and the remainder of the hours can be taken from the units offered in the 48.38-G and 48.39-G series of subjects.
 There are also compulsory seminar and laboratory practice subjects.